Novecento99/Holophonor/README.md

 ## Contributing

 If you would like to contribute to this project, please open an issue or submit a pull request.
-My objective is to mantaing the framework light and user friendly, so I will be happy to accept contributions that align with this objective.
+My objective is to maintain the framework light and user friendly, so I will be happy to accept contributions that align with this objective.

 Performance **improvements**, bug fixes and professional documentation are welcome.
 Specifically: